 If you're interested in coming by for a Landance-and-Lunch, e-mail us and we’ll send you more information.

 The GaiaYoga Experience is 16 days long spanning from an arrival on a Friday, through the next two sets of weekdays and 3 weekends.
 It is for people who want come to GaiaYoga and dive in and experience our lifestyle and the vision beneath it.
-You'll get to live simply and close to nature in a secluded setting; eat fresh & organic foods; and practice ecological sustainability (through growing and foraging for food, living off-grid, building eco-structures, etc.).
-Participants will go through a comprehensive program, run by the members and residents of GaiaYoga Gardens that exposes you to many of the aspects of GaiaYoga Culture, including the GaiaYoga teaching itself, True Human Freedom, Nonviolent (Compassionate) Communication (NVC), Instinctive Eating - raw foods diet, light on shadow, sustainable homesteading (Permaculture), the nature of Hawaii, and participation in our emotional/spiritual processes and social events.
+You'll get to live simply and close to nature in a secluded setting; eat fresh & organic foods; and participate in our current level of ecological sustainability.
+Participants will go through over 24 classes and other group focusses, run by the members and residents of GaiaYoga Gardens.
+The immersion exposes you to many of the aspects of GaiaYoga Culture, including the GaiaYoga teaching itself, True Human Freedom, Nonviolent (Compassionate) Communication (NVC), Instinctive Eating - raw foods diet, light on shadow, sustainable homesteading (Permaculture), holistic intimacy and sexuality, the nature of Hawaii, and participation in our emotional/spiritual processes and social events.

 You will have ongoing opportunities to learn about and practice tropical permaculture, as well as experiencing cooperative interdependence in communal living and being transparent (open & honest) in relationships.
 We offer GaiaYoga 101 four times a year, once in winter, spring, summer, and fall.